-- Alvin Brendan is a guitarist, and he’s perhaps the most prolific jazz-trained session player under 25 in Metro Vancouver today
+- Alvin Brendan is a guitarist, and he’s perhaps the most prolific young jazz-trained session player in Metro Vancouver as we enter the 2020s

 - Niall Harvey (keyboard) is known as Harvey Paris, who collaborates with Rangno in a project called Salsahall Collective